zhengn95/20_LoanRisk_SupervisedML/README.md

 # Evaluating Loan Risk using Supervised Machine Learning
 In this repository, various techniques of Supervised Machine Learning were used to evaluate a model based on loan risk.
+In this Loan Risk repo, Python libraries sci-kit learn for ML, pandas, and numpy were used to implement these algorithms, and build and deploying machine learning models.

+Please follow the links for documentation of the libraries:
+Sci-kit learn
+Pandas
+Numpy

 ### Introduction: Supervised Machine Learning
 ### Overview of Analysis